 Photographs are generally great at getting you to grin.
 That picture of the family trip to the Grand Canyon can remind you of the people and places you love – and help you remember the awe you felt at gazing at this wonder of nature.
 Another possibility might be favorite gifts such as a warm, snuggly blanket from Grandma which feels like a big hug.

 Of course, it’s easy to stop seeing things that are right in front of you.
-So, when you’re feeling stressed, be mindful of the items around you and seek out the ones that bring you joy.
+So, when you’re feeling stress at home, be mindful of the items around you and seek out the ones that bring you joy.

 There’s a reason why you’re told to stop and smell the roses.
-There are benefits in slowing down.
+There are benefits in slowing down and taking time to relax.
 Plus, spending time outdoors is great for mental health.

 The good news is that you can get some of the same mood-lifting and stress-busting benefits of nature with indoor plants.
 And because most houseplants don’t produce much pollen, they’re unlikely to bother people who have allergies or asthma.